-The Marian devotion of our present Holy Father, Pope Benedict XVI, is beautifully manifest in his previously articulated “six reasons for not forgetting” Mary.
-In a 1984 interview with Vittorio Messori, Cardinal Joseph Ratzinger as the Prefect of the Congregation for the Doctrine of the Faith identifies Our Lady as the “remedy” for the contemporary challenges and crises for the Church and the world today.
+The Marian devotion of Pope Emeritus Benedict XVI, is beautifully manifest in his previously articulated “six reasons for not forgetting” Mary.
+In a 1984 interview with Vittorio Messori, Cardinal Joseph Ratzinger, as the Prefect of the Congregation for the Doctrine of the Faith, identified Our Lady as the “remedy” for the contemporary challenges and crises for the Church and the world today.

 To the crisis in the understanding of the Church, to the crisis of morality, to the crisis of woman, the Prefect has a remedy, among others, to propose “that has concretely shown its effectiveness throughout the centuries.”
 “A remedy whose reputation seems to be clouded today with some Catholics but one that is more than ever relevant.”
 It is the remedy that he designates with a short name: Mary.

 Ratzinger is very aware that it is precisely mariology which presents a facet of Christianity to which certain groups regain access only with difficulty, even though it was confirmed by the Second Vatican Council as the culmination of the Dogmatic Constitution on the Church.
 “By inserting the mystery of Mary into the mystery of the Church,” he says, “Vatican II made an important decision which should have given a new impetus to theological research.
 Instead, in the early post-conciliar period, there has been a sudden decline in this respect—almost a collapse, even though there are now signs of a new vitality.”